 TogetherAll is an app offering support networks and live therapy in the UK and Canada.
-Users can share their problems with one another while remaining anonymous.
+Users can talk about their mental health issues, similar to support groups.
 Users can also take self-assessment tests.
-This is a paid app, but it’s also affordable, and some users may qualify for free access, like those who are certain government employees or whose employers have enabled free access to the app.
-Apart from it allowing users to connect with one another, it also provides discussion boards, and support from licensed therapists is provided.
+This is a paid app, but it’s also affordable, and some users may qualify for free, like those who are certain government employees or whose employers have enabled free use of the app.
+Apart from it allowing users to connect, it also provides discussion boards, and support from licensed therapists is provided.
 With this app, you will never feel as though you’re alone in whatever you might be living with.
 This app is available for both iOS and Android devices.

 Calm is an app that offers guided meditation, and it can help with bringing peace and joy to your daily life, helping you to overcome negative thoughts and practice stress relief.
 It’s even suitable for people who are unfamiliar with meditation, as it’s designed for beginners.
 Basic courses on meditation are available for free.
 Advanced meditation guides are available, but these have subscription fees.
 This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success by achieving mindfulness.
 Calm is available on both Android and iOS devices and there is a free version.

 Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms.
 It’s available on the App Store and Google Play.

 Breathe2Relax is an app that’s specifically designed for stress management.
 The app teaches therapeutic breathing exercises and helps you practice self-care.
 It is available for both Android and iOS devices.

 Need a new hobby?
 Then Recolor is the perfect app for that.
 Recolor is an adult-friendly coloring app.
-The coloring is also another therapeutic technique that will help with calming the mind.
+Coloring is also another therapeutic technique that will help with calming the mind.
 You can set the difficulty also, which makes it perfect for both beginners and advanced users.
 This app is free, and it is available for both iOS and Android devices and is great if you are focusing on improving mental health care.

 This guided tool helps with managing worry with helpful techniques.
 It also provides distractions and provides daily tips on how to cope with worry.
 IntelliCare also provides you with statistics on your progress.
 You can download this app on both Android and iOS devices.

-Sober Grid is an app that’s geared towards recovering substance users.
-The app provides 24/7 access to support networks where users can share progress, experiences, and both give and receive support.
+Sober Grid is an app that’s geared toward recovering substance users.
+The app provides 24/7 support networks where users can talk about their progress and experiences, and both give and receive support.
 It’s available on both Android and iOS devices.

-There are numerous recent studies showing that online therapy administered through apps or online platforms can be useful for those experiencing issues with anxiety, depression, addiction, trauma, and a number of other mental health concerns.
+Numerous recent studies are showing that the practice of online therapy administered through mental health apps or online platforms can be useful for those experiencing issues with anxiety, depression, addiction, trauma, and several other mental health concerns.
 In a study published in Current Psychiatry Reports—a peer-reviewed medical journal—researchers examined the effects of mobile therapy apps for symptoms of depression and anxiety.
-The report notes that these modalities offer increased accessibility, particularly due to the proliferation of smartphones, and that there is evidence that shows that mobile apps can successfully reduce symptoms of depression and anxiety.
-Researchers mention that these apps often include many useful aspects of cognitive-behavioral therapy (CBT), which is a widely accepted form of treatment that helps individuals reframe negative thought patterns that may be underlying unwanted actions or feelings.
+The report notes that these modalities offer easier use, particularly due to the proliferation of smartphones, and that there is evidence that shows that mobile apps can successfully reduce symptoms of depression and anxiety.
+Researchers mention that these apps often include many useful aspects of cognitive-behavioral therapy tools (CBT), which is a widely accepted form of treatment that helps individuals reframe negative thought patterns that may be underlying unwanted actions or feelings.

-As discussed above, online or smartphone-enabled therapy can help you work through complicated emotions arising out of mental health issues.
+Online or smartphone-enabled therapy sessions can help you work through complicated emotions arising out of mental health issues.
 You can check out the BetterHelp application available on both iOS and Android app stores, where you can sign up for therapy with a licensed counselor who will provide you with unique and personalized support through whatever difficulties you may be facing.
 You’ll fill out your preferences and specific issues you’d like to work on, and BetterHelp will match you with a therapist you’ll work with remotely—by video, phone, chat, and messaging.
 One thing to note is that, currently, BetterHelp does not provide therapy for children, so if you're a parent looking for a therapist for your child, more research is required.
 A licensed mental health professional knows how to properly utilize the resources available through the BetterHelp app as they guide you on the path to improved mental health and help you work through mental illness if you have one or multiple mental health disorders.
 Read below for counselor reviews, from those who have sought help through the BetterHelp app in the past.

 “I love the BetterHelp app because it allowed me to put in the specifics of what I was looking for in a therapist as well as what I needed from my therapist.
 Beverly was the first profile I reviewed and it matched perfectly.
-She has helped me get through short term concerns as well as long-term problems even when I didn’t have counseling sessions because she gave me so much knowledge I was able to continue practicing the skills that she had taught me when I was not able to have sessions on a regular basis.
+She has helped me get through short-term concerns as well as long-term problems even when I didn’t have counseling sessions because she gave me so much knowledge I was able to continue practicing the skills that she had taught me when I was not able to have sessions regularly.
 I’m excited to begin regular sessions again and I’m happy that she is available for me.”